Tuition and Fees Policy

 A charge of $50 will be assessed for each request for a duplicate diploma.
 If the student requests a rush order a charge of $125 will be assessed.

 A fee authorized by Section 54.504 of the Texas Education Code, charged for checks returned due to non-sufficient funds

 A $15.00 fee, will be charged per semester, to students who elect to pay their tuition and fees on an installment basis

 Tuition and Mandatory Fees

-Pursuant to Subchapter B, Chapter 54, Texas Education Code, each student who registers at the Health Science Center is required to pay tuition according to the number of semester credit hours for which registration is completed and according to his or her residence classification.
+Pursuant to Subchapter B, Chapter 54, Texas Education Code, each student who registers at UT Health San Antonio is required to pay tuition according to the number of semester credit hours for which registration is completed and according to his or her residence classification.

 - Statutory Tuition – A tuition charge authorized under Texas Education Code (TEC) §54.051 in an amount determined by the Texas Legislature for resident or nonresident students.
 Currently, the university rate is set at $50 per semester credit hour (SCH) for resident students.
 Higher rates are charged for nonresident students.

 - Designated Tuition – Is established by the local governing board for effective operation of the institution.
 TEC §54.0513 authorizes institutions other than public community colleges to impose on any graduate or undergraduate, resident or nonresident student, an additional tuition charge that the governing board of the institution considers necessary for the effective operation of the institution.
 This rate varies by institution.

 - Designated Tuition (Deregulated) – A tuition charge authorized under TEC §54.008 for graduate programs.
 Institutions can set tuition at rates at least twice that of undergraduate tuition, and can set different rates among programs.